Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Some Final Considerations

-Poincaré retains the hypothesis of an undetectable ether, inherited from Lorentz, and distinguishes between a \textit{true time} attached to the ether and a \textit{local time}, the time measured by observers in motion, synchronized by light signals.
-This conceptual framework is more elaborate and less transparent than Einstein’s, but not incoherent.
-Within Poincaré’s framework, the ether is dynamically unobservable, the local time coincides operationally with the physically measured time, and all observable quantities obey Lorentz invariance.
-His theory is entirely consistent and has the same predictive and heuristic power as Einstein’s formulation, even if the latter is more economical and conceptually clearer.
+For this reason, Einstein’s approach can rightly be called kinematic, but not in the sense of being historically detached from electrodynamics.
+The invariant velocity that he places at the foundation of the theory is not introduced abstractly as an unspecified limiting speed.
+It is the velocity of light in vacuum, known through Maxwell’s electrodynamics.
+Thus Einstein’s kinematics is universal in its ambition, but it emerges from the crisis of Maxwellian electrodynamics and from the impossibility of reconciling that theory with Galilean kinematics.

-Einstein would have presented a genuinely kinematic approach had he stated: “There exists an invariant limiting velocity in nature,” combined with the principle of relativity.
-If this limiting velocity were infinite, one would recover Galilean kinematics; if finite, relativistic kinematics.
-Experiment would then show that the speed of light corresponds very closely to this limiting velocity.
-In 1905, however, Einstein fixed the limit directly at $c$, so that his framework—though presented as universal and revolutionary—remains tied in fact to electrodynamics, and thus logically equivalent to Poincaré’s formulation.
+This point is important.
+A fully abstract kinematic formulation would have begun by postulating that there exists an invariant limiting velocity in nature.
+If this velocity were infinite, one would recover Galilean kinematics; if finite, one would obtain relativistic kinematics.
+Experiment would then identify this limiting velocity with the speed of light.
+Einstein did not proceed in this later axiomatic way.
+In 1905, he fixed the invariant velocity directly as the velocity of light, thereby rooting his kinematic reconstruction in electrodynamics itself.

-In summary: for Poincaré, relativity is grounded in Maxwell’s theory; for Einstein, it is framed as a general kinematic structure, but in practice still bound to Maxwell’s electrodynamics since the limiting speed is taken from it.
-The two formulations are therefore logically equivalent, differing only in which statement is postulated and which is derived.
-This difference in formulation had an enormous historical impact: Einstein appeared as the “founder by principles,” while Poincaré was cast as a “dynamical” theorist of the electron, burdened with heavier terminology — even though, logically, the two constructions are equivalent up to the interchange of postulate and theorem.

-One may argue that the true revolution was not special relativity itself, but rather the electrodynamics of Ampère, Faraday, and Maxwell.
-It was this framework that largely shaped twentieth-century physics.
-In that sense, special relativity did not arise \emph{ex nihilo}: it appears as the practically inevitable consequence of an already coherent electrodynamics.
-Ultimately, Einstein and Poincaré built two logically equivalent formulations of relativity, whose structure flows directly from Maxwell’s theory.

-Einstein consistently thought in terms of electrodynamics.
-His 1905 paper is titled “On the Electrodynamics of Moving Bodies”: the problem is posed from the outset in electromagnetic terms, and he later said that it was by reflecting on this theory that he arrived at his formulation.
+Poincaré’s framework is less economical and less transparent than Einstein’s, because it retains the ether and the distinction between true time and local time.
+But this does not make it incoherent.
+Within Poincaré’s theory, the ether is dynamically undetectable, local time has an operational meaning through light-signal synchronization, and the observable laws obey Lorentz covariance.
+For the electromagnetic and kinematic phenomena under discussion, the Lorentz--Poincaré formulation and Einstein’s formulation lead to the same observable consequences, even though their conceptual interpretations differ.